FzAbbasi/VANET-Dynamic-Graph/README.md

 # VANET-Dynamic-Graph

 ## Overview
-In this project, a dynamic time-based graph is created.
-This repository implements simulations using OMNeT++ 5.6.2 and Veins 5.2 framework for vehicular communications.
+In this project, a dynamic time-based graph is created using the OMNeT++ 5.6.2 and Veins 5.2 frameworks for vehicular communications.

 ## Project Objective
 The objective of this project is to create a vehicular network simulation based on dynamic, time-based graphs.
-The project aims to explore and optimize communications between vehicles in a simulated environment.
+It aims to explore and optimize communication and data transmission between vehicles in a simulated environment.

 ## Getting Started